To those who ask me the reason for my travels, I usually answer that I know well what I am running away, but not what I am looking for.

 I had asked Wendy if she could have breakfast at seven-thirty instead of eight.
 You have to take the bus, she said.

 The bus passed at 8:34, and my intention to have breakfast quickly faded as soon as a new host arrived in the dining room.
 He was Dutch, about forty-five years old, he did the route in five days, and he had been amazed by Barça’s Messi – Bayer, a match and goals I haven’t seen yet.
 It had also been quite torn apart during the miles before Rowardennan and in the aftermath of Inversnaid.
-It was easy word, but I still didn’t wear my boots on and had a bus that I wouldn’t miss to Bridge of Orchy if I wanted to get to Kingshouse.
+It was easy to say, but I still haven’t worn my boots on and had a bus that I wouldn’t miss to Bridge of Orchy if I wanted to get to Kingshouse.

 The bus was almost full, but only me got off at Bridge of Orchy, which is not even a settlement, but a hotel and four or five Bed & Breakfasts.
 The route begins by crossing the bridge of the name, and quickly enters a forest of these so beautiful and climbs high.
 There is a kilometre inside the grove, and from here the path will be, throughout the day, exposed.

-Things keep going up to the top of Mama Carraigh, a 350-meter hill that really the way borders but is worth the extra ten-meter climb because the views from the top are spectacular.
+Things keep going up to the top of Mama Carraigh, a 350-metre hill that actually the way borders but is worth the extra ten-meter climb because the views from the top are spectacular.

 Up here, who was to say, I met Luna (moon in Spanish), a dog who made her way accompanied by her owner and her mother.
 I was accompanied by her (the dog) all the way down to Inveroran, a hotel on the terrace of which a group of hikers took a break and where the Dutch from breakfast ended.
 Maybe he had said fifteen days and not five?